OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-03.md

 ## 2 Chronicles 3:13

-The wings of these cherubim extended twenty cubits,
+The cherubim's wings stretched twenty cubits,

-> and they stood on their feet facing the main room.
+> and they stood upright facing the main room.

 ---

 ## 2 Chronicles 3:14

-He made the veil of violet, purple, crimson, and fine linen,
+He crafted the veil of violet, purple, crimson, and fine linen,

 > and he worked cherubim into it.